 China Launches Rocket to Mars with 50 3D Printed Parts

-Taking the first step in its planetary exploration of the solar system, China sent a Long March 5-rocket to Mars on July 23, 2020.
+Taking the first step in its planetary exploration of the solar system, China sent a Long March 5 rocket to Mars on July 23, 2020.
 Not only is this its first launch vehicle designed from the ground up to focus on non-hypergolic liquid rocket propellants, but it also incorporates additively manufactured parts.
 Local 3D printing system supplier Farsoon Technologies used a laser sintering platform and high-performance polymer powder material to produce 50 parts for the rocket’s static firing skirt, which provides a temporary structural medium between the stage and the aft support ring to protect the unlocking device.
 Continuous operation of the machine helped accelerate production and reduce manufacturing costs for the high-quality functional final static firing skirt, which was composed of 50 separate 3D printed pieces measuring 370 x 100 x 125 mm each, and produced in just 48 hours, as stated by Farsoon.
 Once assembled, the pieces made up a cylinder structure measuring 5,000 mm in diameter.

 First Rocket Launch from UK Soil Features 3D Printed Engine

-Orbital launch service provider Orbex will be the first company to launch its rocket into orbit at the recently approved Space Hub on Scotland’s northern coast, as early as 2022.
-On June 26, 2020, the UK-based company announced that the go-ahead for Space Hub Sutherland coincided with a period of intensive work at Orbex, as design and development work continued throughout the pandemic.
+Orbital launch service provider Orbex will be the first company to launch its rocket into orbit at the recently approved Space Hub on Scotland’s northern coast as early as 2022.
+On June 26, 2020, the UK-based company announced that the go-ahead for Space Hub Sutherland coincided with a period of intensive work at Orbex as design and development work continued throughout the pandemic.
 Orbex’s innovative space vehicle was conceived and developed as an environmentally sustainable launch system that will use the world’s largest 3D printed rocket engine.
 Uniquely manufactured in a single piece without joints, seams, or welds, the complex part is expected to withstand extreme temperature and pressure fluctuations while traveling to orbit.

 Aerojet Rocketdyne to Make More Rocket Engines with 3D Printed Parts for NASA

 As part of a years-long working relationship with NASA, Aerojet Rocketdyne of Sacramento, California, will be building a total of 24 RS-25 rocket engines to support as many as six Space Launch System flights for a total contract value of almost $3.5 billion.
 Originally slated to produce six new RS-25 engines, the company was awarded in June 2020 a $1.79 billion contract modification to build 18 additional RS-25 rocket engines to support future deep space exploration missions.
 According to the company, these new engines are an upgrade from the Space Shuttle engines, which were considered among the most reliable ever made.
-The AM team at Aerojet is using GE Concept Laser and EOS machines for its selective laser melting requirements, and superalloys, mostly nickel-based for the engine parts being 3D printed.
+The AM team at Aerojet is using GE Concept Laser and EOS machines for its selective laser melting requirements and superalloys, mostly nickel-based, for the engine parts being 3D printed.
 Aerojet Rocketdyne may be acquired by Lockheed Martin, making this a big program for the world’s largest defense contractor, as well.

 New Material Will Be Tested for 3D Printing Moon Structures

 To the Moon we go in 2024.
 At least that is the plan set by NASA as part of the Artemis program to send the first woman and next man to the lunar surface in what will be the first landing with humans since 1972.
-To develop an Artemis Base Camp for long term exploration, new capabilities will be needed to redefine building constructions on the surface of the Moon.
-In order to mature new planetary construction technologies, NASA’s Kennedy Space Center in Florida has teamed up with architectural and construction technology company and winner of NASA’s 3D Printed Habitat Challenge, AI SpaceFactory.
+To develop an Artemis Base Camp for long-term exploration, new capabilities will be needed to redefine building constructions on the surface of the Moon.
+In order to mature new planetary construction technologies, NASA’s Kennedy Space Center in Florida has teamed up with an architectural and construction technology company and winner of NASA’s 3D Printed Habitat Challenge, AI SpaceFactory.

 The partnership will lead to the development of a new 3D printing material that uses simulated lunar regolith, which mimics the crushed rock and dust covering the Moon’s surface.
 AI SpaceFactory and NASA will then use the material to 3D print a test structure in a vacuum chamber simulating environmental conditions on the Moon.
-The research will help inform how to build structures on other worlds, using technology that relies on in-situ resource utilization (ISRU) to make space exploration more affordable.
+The research will help inform how to build structures in other worlds, using technology that relies on in-situ resource utilization (ISRU) to make space exploration more affordable.

 NASA’s 3D Printed Rocket Engine Parts Survive 23 Hot-Fire Tests

-Through a series of hot-fire tests in November, NASA demonstrated that two additively manufactured engine components – a copper alloy combustion chamber and nozzle made of high-strength hydrogen resistant alloy – could withstand the same extreme combustion environments that traditionally manufactured metal structures experience in flight.
+Through a series of hot-fire tests in November, NASA demonstrated that two additively manufactured engine components – a copper alloy combustion chamber and nozzle made of high-strength hydrogen-resistant alloy – could withstand the same extreme combustion environments that traditionally manufactured metal structures experience in flight.
 The agency described that these hot-fire tests are a critical step in preparing the hardware for use in future Moon and Mars missions.
 The ten-day hot-fire tests for a total duration of 280 seconds were a part of NASA’s Long-Life Additive Manufacturing Assembly (LLAMA) project, which aims to enable these 3D printed parts – along with other additively manufactured hardware – for use on future lunar landers.

 You May Also Like